kingsloi/philips-brothers-docs/inventory/categories.md

 **Note**: any inventory that was once associated to the deleted category will remain unchanged.

 ## Permanently Deleting a Category
-A category can only be permanently deleted if it has already been marked in active.
+A category can only be permanently deleted if it has already been marked inactive.

 To permanently delete a category:
 * Follow steps above, however instead of clicking `Restore`, click `Permanently Delete`